 We discourage bringing valuables to the race but obviously, there will be refreshments at the end of the race so maybe slip a note in where is most comfortable so you don’t miss out on that end of race treat!

 Toilets: Toilets are situated at the start, in Claygate Recreation Ground and at the end of the racecourse.
 Please respect the local area and do not use side streets!

-Water: Water station is situated on the edge of Arbrook Common (approx. 2km) where runners will travel through this checkpoint twice.
+Water: Water stations are situated on the edge of Arbrook Common (approx. 2km) where runners will travel through this checkpoint twice.
 There will also be refreshments in Claygate Recreation Ground (approx. 8km) and at the finish line.

 We would encourage you to bring your own bottle that can be filled at these stations.
-When taking a drink please be aware of those behind you, and to prevent any collisions please gradually move over to the side.
-Please dispose of your water container in the bins provided.
-If not possible please throw it to the sides of the path rather than just dropping it so people don’t slip on it.
+When taking a drink/filling a bottle please be aware of those behind you, and to prevent any collisions please gradually move over to the side.
+Please dispose of any cups in the bins provided.
+If not possible, please throw it to the sides of the path rather than just dropping it so people don’t slip on it.
 Please do not drop any unnecessary litter.

 Car: If you have to drive, please car share where possible and research a couple of different parking locations before setting off.
 Please ensure that you leave plenty of time for your journey.
 If you are arriving by taxi or being dropped off, please find a suitable and safe place to stop off of the main roads so that you don’t hold up the local traffic.

 Please consider using public transport where possible.

 Bus: The K3 bus route travels to Milbourne Lane.
 Please check the bank holiday timetable and plan your journey in advance.